 Top level cyclists come from Tartu.
-In '70s we had our own real cycling superstar (behind Soviet curtins), Estonias most legendary cyclist & Olympic Champion ('76 Montral) Aavo Pikkuus.
-In '80s we had names like Riho Suun and Toomas Kirsipuu, the first guys to enter the proffessional world (Kelme) at the end of the Soviet times.
+In '70s we had our own real cycling superstar (behind Soviet curtins), Estonia's most legendary cyclist & Olympic Champion ('76 Montral) Aavo Pikkuus.
+In '80s Tartu had names like Riho Suun and Toomas Kirsipuu, the first guys to enter the proffessional cycling world joining Kelme at the end of the Soviet times.
 Erika Salumäe became double Olympic Champion in women sprint on the track ('88 Seoul and '92 Barcelona).
 Jaan Kirsipuu won more than 120 pro races in '90s & '00s including 4 stages of Tour de France and he was 7 days in yellow during Le Tour '99.
 Rene Mandri was 2nd in European U23 roadrace Championships (Valkenburg 2007), Alo Jakin got a silver medal in European Games RR (Minsk 2019) and Rait Ärm was 3rd in European U23 roadrace Championships ( Alkmaar 2019).
 Madis Mihkels won 2 Gold medals (RR &TT) in European Youth Olympics (Bakuu 2019).
 Roadie Allan Oras became European MTB marathon Champion in 2009.
-Grete Treier, Giro d'Italia Donne podium finisher on multiple stages, is also from Tartu.
+Grete Treier, Giro d'Italia Donne stage winner, is also from Tartu.
 All of them are living in Tartu or training in a cycling club from Tartu.
 At the moment there are two riders from Tartu in World Tour teams- Norman Vahtra (Israel Cycling Academy) & Martin Laas (Bora Hansgrohe).

-Each year since 2002 Tartu Maraton organizes the highest level UCI race in Baltics.
-Since 2013 it's a stagerace, Tour of Estonia (2.1) with it's famous last stage on the streets of Tartu.
-Previously it was UCI 1.1 GP Tartu.
+Each year since 2002 Klubi Tartu Maraton organizes the highest level UCI race in Baltics.
+Since 2013 it's a stagerace, Tour of Estonia (2.1), with it's famous last stage on the streets of Tartu.
+Previously it was called GP Tartu (UCI 1.1).
 European Championsips in roadrace were held on the same circuit in 2015.

 Since 1982 we have the biggest roadrace of our region for all cycling enthusiasts, Tartu Rattaralli.
-There are 4000 cyclists taking part in shorter distance (56km) and in the longer distance ( 124km) on the last Sunday of May.
-There are also races for kids (almost 3000 participants) a day before the main event since 1983.
+There are 4000 cyclists taking part in the shorter (56km) and in the longer distance ( 124km) on the last Sunday of May.
+There are also races for kids with 3000 participants a day before the main event since 1983.
 All events are organized by Klubi Tartu Maraton (www.tartumaraton.ee)